Matombo/Android-KGDB-Patch-for-Nexus-5X/README.md

 # Android KGDB Patch for Nexus 5X

+To be able to use brakpoints you also need to set CONFIG_FORCE_PAGES=Y (which isn't done by the patch and i'm to lazy to update it atm).

 Kernel patch to get KGDB working on the Nexus 5X.

 For background, please see associated blog post at http://www.contextis.com/resources/blog/kgdb-android-debugging-kernel-boss